 - A waiver by us of any default shall not constitute a waiver of any subsequent default.

 - No waiver by us of any of these terms shall be effective unless it is expressly stated to be a waiver and is communicated to you in writing.

 If any condition (or part condition) of the licence is determined by any competent authority to be invalid, unlawful or unenforceable to any extent, that condition (or part condition) will to that extent be severed from the remaining conditions which will continue to be valid to the fullest extent permitted by law.

 - Entire agreement

-17.1.
-The licence constitutes the whole agreement between us and supersedes any previous arrangement, understanding or agreement between us, relating to the licensing of gcsepod.
+- The licence, together with the data sharing agreement, constitutes the whole agreement between us and supersedes any previous arrangement, understanding or agreement between us, relating to the licensing of gcsepod.